 The PRI indices calculated from both data sources show similar trends with a rapid decline from the recent peak in 2011/12 to a record low in 2015/16.
 Since that time PRI has been trending upwards with values in the last three years above the threshold level of 1.67 undersize per pot-lift (Figure 7).
-The most recent 2022/23 value is 1.83 undersize per pot-lift.
+The most recent 2023/24 value is 1.82 undersize per pot-lift which is a decline from 1.97 in 2022/23.
 Observer and fixed site PRI have been highly correlated indicating consistent signals in both data sources and providing confidence in the representativeness of these indices.